marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * IEEE Open Journal of the Computer Society (OJCS)
     * IEEE Security and Privacy Magazine
     * IEEE Transactions on Artificial Intelligence (TAI)
+    * IEEE Transactions on Automation Science and Engineering (TASE)
     * Transactions on Big Data (TBD)
     * IEEE Transactions on Cognitive Communications and Networking (TCCN)
     * IEEE Transacations on Computational Social Systems (TCSS)